swiftlang/swift-evolution/proposals/NNNN-swiftpm-command-plugins.md

 ### Better support for plugin options

 In this initial proposal, the user command plugin is passed all the command line options that the user provided after the custom command verb in the `swift` `package` invocation.
 A future direction might be to have the plugin use SwiftArgumentParser to declare supported set of input parameters.
 This could allow SwiftPM (or possibly an IDE) to present an interface for those plugin options — IDEs, in particular, could construct user interfaces for well-defined options (possibly in the manner of the archaic MPW `Commando` tool).

-### Grouping of custom commands based on intent

-This proposal allows a custom command to specify a “verb” through which it can be invoked in a CLI or in an affordance such as a menu of an IDE.

-Ideally, plugin authors should be able to declare what the intent of their plugin is, i.e. what “role” it fulfills.
-When there are multiple plugins that have the same role, such as source code formatting or documentation generation, there would then be a way for SwiftPM CLI or for IDEs to group those commands by functionality.
-This would allow a degree of polymorphism by allowing actions such as “generate documentation” that choose the right plugin based on a package’s stated dependencies.

-In order to keep this proposal bounded, the grouping of commands into predefined intents or roles (with standardized invocation affordances) is kept as a future direction.

 ### Additional access to Package Manager services